chxgo/bashscripts/README.md

 Basically this is a personal collection of my BASH scripts.

-I uploaded really old versions of them in order to keep updating them
+I uploaded really old versions of them in order to constantly keep updating them.